ZackarySantana/Attach-Personal/README.md

 If you would like to not randomize color schemes, edit the config.ts to directly export the scheme you want (copy and paste from the color_schemes.ts or create your own in config.ts).
 As well, change [tailwind.config.js](./tailwind.config.js) to \_not\* include the line with `"./src/color_schemes.ts",` so tailwind doesn't compile useless themes

+You can also force a theme (if using the random option) by adding a search parameter (e.g. [https://attach.fly.dev/?scheme=dracula](https://attach.fly.dev/?scheme=dracula))

 ### `npm dev` or `npm start`

 Runs the app in the development mode.<br>